Physics: Energy, Fields, & Matter

 If electrons traveled at light speed, they would think they arrived at their destination when they left their point of origin.
 (Like photons of light.)

-Fields are everywhere and act like liquids, ripple wave and when a wave is formed a particle is created.
+Fields are everywhere and act like liquids as ripples and waves.
+When a wave is formed a particle is created.

 Electromagnetic force as quantum fields - quantum electrodynamics (QED).
 Ripples in one field can create ripples in another field.